SamuelSwartzberg/flashcardifying_text_temp/ling/temp-fl/fundamental-concepts.md

 #### inventory & system

-A whateveremic inventory is the set of whateveremes that are contrastive.
+An emic inventory is the set of emic units that are contrastive.
 ^e.g. phonemic inventory, graphemic inventory
-A whateveremic system is the combination of the whateveremic inventory and whateveremic rule set.
+An emic system is the combination of an emic inventory and an emic rule set.
+In graphemics, the graphemic system is actually called a writing sytem.
 ^e.g. phonemic system, morphemic system
-In graphemics, the graphemic system is actually called a writing sytem.
-The whateveremic rule set is the set of rules governing the whateveremic inventory in the languoid.
+An emic rule set is the set of rules governing the emic inventory in the languoid.
 ^e.g. phonemic rule set

 #### study